SydG04/RPS-HTML-CSS-JS-/README.md

-#Rock Paper Scissors
+# Rock Paper Scissors

-This project is aimed to help me learn javascript.
+The goal of this project is to help me learn JavaScript.